Outbound Authentication

 To combine both applications in a co-located setup, follow these steps:

-1. Prepare the CF environment
+1. Prepare the Cloud Foundry Environment

 Make sure that you've prepared a local environment for CF deployments and in addition: